Roman Abramovich’s arrival at Chelsea in 2003 is often heralded as one of the defining moments of the Premier League era.

-Given his form for Everton and Manchester United, it seems as though Chelsea made a big mistake in letting the powerful Belgian depart permanently in 2014.
+Given his form for Everton, Manchester United and Inter Milan it seems as though Chelsea made a big mistake in letting the powerful Belgian depart permanently in 2014.

 Due to his size and style of play, Lukaku was tipped to be Drogba’s long-term replacement.
 Weirdly, he was rarely afforded an opportunity to prove himself in that role.